zhongtan912/weather-app/README.md

 ### Production

-To perform all unit tests and start a http-server listening on port 8080, run
+To perform all unit tests and start a http-server listening on port 8080, run:

 ```bash
 npm run build